VegaDeftwing/OpGuidesHugoSrc/content/webdev.md

 > Columns2 shortcode is a very shittily done shortcode that is just a slight mod on cols, it centers the text and adds a line under each box.
 This works well for making pseudo-tables that don't fuckup content width or have issues with rendering on mobile

+# Shortcodes

+## Speech

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras pharetra arcu tortor, et mattis erat tempor in.
 Sed ipsum eros, lacinia at efficitur vitae, tempus sed arcu.
-Morbi neque neque, ullamcorper vel luctus et, viverra nec felis.
-Aliquam erat volutpat.
-Proin mattis sapien sapien, vitae iaculis leo rhoncus tincidunt.
-Nunc tincidunt mauris quis placerat aliquam.
-Vivamus consequat consectetur justo eu sollicitudin.
-Vestibulum porttitor mattis feugiat.
-Fusce et lacinia lacus.

 {{< speech boi >}}